Photo credit: Miles Davies.

-Above: Painting at in Guiyang, Guangzhou Province
+Above: Painting in Guiyang, Guangzhou Province.

 Exhibiting demonstration paintings

 I exhibit some of my demonstration paintings internationally.
-Cities where these have been shown include Seoul, Sophia, Klaipeda, Moscow, Hua Hin, Bangkok, St Petersburg, Karachi, Hong Kong, New Delhi, London, Fabriano and cities in China.
+Cities where these have been shown include Seoul, Sofia, Klaipeda, Moscow, Hua Hin, Bangkok, St Petersburg, Karachi, Hong Kong, New Delhi, London, Fabriano and cities in China.

-I have sold demonstration paintings in the UK at national exhibitions including at the Royal Watercolour Society, Royal Society of Marine Artists and The Royal Society of Painters in Watercolour, and in other exhibitions in the Mall Galleries, as well as other London venues.
+I have exhibited or sold demonstration paintings in the UK at national exhibitions including at the Royal Watercolour Society, Royal Society of Marine Artists and The Royal Society of Painters in Watercolour, and in other exhibitions in the Mall Galleries, as well as other London venues.